 Applying to the Pelham Art Festival?
-Here are some useful tips to help you prepare your 2021 application and photos for the 2021 Online platform.
+Here are some useful tips to help you prepare your application and photos for the Online e-commerce platform.

 How do I apply?

-There is an application for previously accepted returning artists and an application for new artists who apply to be juried into the Festival.
-All applications are submitted online through the Pelham Art Festival website.
-If you have applied before, please login to reapply.
+All applications are submitted through our online e-commerce platform at PAF’s website.
+Create an online artist profile or login to your existing one if you have applied before.
 New artists create an account here.
+New artists (only) skip the banner image, profile photo, and social media accounts for now, those are not available to the jury and during Online Festivals, only become publicly visible if your application is successful.
 Please check spam and junk folders if you have not received an email confirmation.
 Keep your login information safe, since you will need it later to check your results on your Artist Dashboard.
-When new artists are accepted by the jury process payment is due.
+When new artists are accepted by the jury payment is due.

 1. A Picture is Worth a Thousand Words.